 Though the removal of any trees is saddening, their removal is part of the New American Garden project and our ongoing tree work.
 The removal of trees will create better views and vistas across the Limpley Stoke Valley and present opportunities for planting new trees as part of our revitalised garden.

-After the hard landscaping, our garden team will start the work of planting over 10,000 trees, plants, and shrubs ready for the summer.
+We are hoping to phase the hard landscaping work, and following the completion of each phase, our garden team will begin the process of planting over 10,000 trees, plants, and shrubs ready for the autumn.
 Our wish is to have the New American Garden complete and open for visitation in Autumn 2018.

 We are grateful for generous support from the American friends of the American Museum in Britain.